sudeychenko/user-input-processor/README.md

 ### Why [`ValidationError`](src/Exception/ValidationError.php) exception contains [`ConstraintViolationCollection`](src/ConstraintViolation/ConstraintViolationCollection.php) (collection of constraint violations), not a single violation?

-Your deserializers should return as much constraint violations as possible in one time for better user experience.
-Check out simple [`StringDeserializer`](src/Deserializer/StringDeserializer.php) to see how it may be implemented in your deserializers.
+Your denormalizers should return as much constraint violations as possible in one time for better user experience.
+Check out simple [`StringDenormalizer`](src/Denormalizer/StringDenormalizer.php) to see how it may be implemented in your denormalizers.